-Industries all over the world are experiencing rapid development owing to the incredible application of technology that is now being experienced.
+Industries worldwide are experiencing rapid development due to the incredible application of technology that is now being experienced.
 Here are 10 trends that are likely to surface in the coming year within this industry:

 1. Carrier Bankruptcy

-Over the past few months, several large and small trucking companies have closed their doors for business owing to harsh market conditions that are currently prevalent within this industry.
-Currently at least three thousand truckers are unemployed owing to the closing down of these company’s, leading to the growing number of people who are unemployed.
+Over the past few months, several large and small trucking companies have closed their doors for business due to harsh market conditions prevalent within this industry.
+Currently, at least three thousand truckers are unemployed due to the closing down of these companies, leading to a growing number of unemployed people.
 One of the reasons for this is also because of the shortage of movement of goods.
 Retail companies are moving fewer goods from one place to another, causing many trucking companies to lose out because of lack of work.
 This has resulted in them going under, causing a drop in profitability within this industry.
-The trend is not likely to change in the coming year unless there is a large spike in the retail industry and if there is a significant increase in the flow of freight.
+The trend is not likely to change in the coming year unless there is a large spike in the retail industry and a significant increase in freight flow.

 2. Improvement Of Technology